aws-samples/aws-lambda-function-url-security/README.md

-# Overview
+# Securing Lambda Function URL

-This repository is to support the AWS Compute Blog outlined here:
+This repository is to support the AWS Compute Blog - Securing Lambda function URLs using Cognito, CloudFront and WAF

+## Overview

 This respository contains mainly AWS CDK Deployment code that creates AWS resources in your AWS account.
 The CDK code is in the /bin and /lib directories.